tib888/accounter/README.md

 * Since transaction processing is async, error reporting is not immediate - a response collector task is spawned, which collects the responses from accounts
 In this test project this is not needed, but in real life likely it would be...

-* NOTE: turning off "error-print" feature will improve processing speed (not sending responses, no queue syncing is needed, etc.)
+* //NOTE: turning off "error-print" feature will improve processing speed (not sending responses, no queue syncing is needed, etc.)

 * NOTE: It would be nice to add some real stress tests for speed and memory usage.
 However the estimation is that we use about 16 bytes per transaction so the server should have more than 64Gb memory (or the InMemoryLedger have to be replaced...)

+NOTE: "error-print" feature is replaced with pretty_env_logger - RUST_LOG environment variable sets the logging level (for example "trace")